 Lumos and Nox

 As fans of J.K.
-Rowling’s world of magic and witchcraft, every Potterhead has, at least once, tried to turn their lights on by saying ‘Lumos’ or ‘Lumos Maxima.’
+Rowling’s world of magic and witchcraft, every Potterhead has, at least once, tried to turn their lights on by saying the spell ‘Lumos’ or ‘Lumos Maxima.’
 Though it may not have worked on your home appliances, it surely will work on your mobile phones.

 Casting this spell is super easy, and you won’t need a magic wand for it.
 (Though we wouldn’t mind one for the feels, would we?)
 For both iPhone and Android users, the process of casting the spell is the same.
 Wake up Siri for Apple users and Google Assistant for Android users, and say ‘Lumos’.